SamuelTallet/SketchUp-PBR-Plugin/docs/help.md

 Issue | Workarounds
 :--- | :---
-glTF export failed. | ① Retry but when PBR plugin asks: "Propagate materials to whole model?", answer: "Yes". ② Be sure **all** texture images are in JPEG or PNG format.
+glTF export failed. | Be sure **all** texture images are in JPEG or PNG format.
 Else, convert them with a tool like [this](https://image.online-convert.com/convert-to-png) then reimport them in SketchUp.

 ### How to add a light to model?